Scripting 6.4. Files

 Writing a file

-where text$ is any string variable and fileName is an unquoted string.
+and likewise you use writeFile if you don't want a newline symbol at the end of the file.
 If the file cannot be created, the script terminates with an error message.

-If the file does not yet exist, it is created first.
+With appendFileLine (and appendFile, which does not add the newline), we follow the rule that if the file does not yet exist, it is created first.

-You can create a directory with
+You can create a folder (directory) with

 You can delete an existing file with the function